 A third, important complication of the traditional cast is compartment syndrome.
 Compartments in the limbs are divided by strong, fascial membranes and contain muscle groups.
 When the pressure inside a compartment increases and causes the circulation and function of the content of the compartment to be compromised, compartment syndrome occurs (5).
 The most important symptom is pain.
 Pain that provokes a burning feeling, pain that appears after a delay of time or increases in severity or pain when a passive stretch is performed on the compartment should be reminiscent of compartment syndrome.
 Other symptoms include paresthesia and paralysis, but these are late symptoms.

-As shown above, casting is an immobilisation procedure that is sometimes necessary, but definitely has certain risks, namely acute limb ischemia, compression neuropathy and compartment syndrome.
+As shown above, casting is an immobilisation procedure that is sometimes necessary but has specific risks, namely acute limb ischemia, compression neuropathy and compartment syndrome.
 Furthermore, a traditional cast can also cause some practical problems.
-Therefore, it is important to be sure that there is a good indication to apply a traditional cast and to be attentive towards the complications.
+Therefore, it is vital to ensure that there is a good indication to apply a conventional cast and to be attentive towards the complications.

 1. Beutler A, Titus S. General principles of definitive fracture management [Internet].
 UpToDate. [cited 2019 Apr 2].
 Available from: https://www.uptodate.com/contents/general-principles-of-definitive-fracture-management?search=cast complication&source=search_result&selectedTitle=2~150&usage_type=default&display_rank=2